EricEidel/Game3/README.md

 Game3
 =====

-A small RPG game build using slick and (hopfully) niffty.
+A small RPG game build using slick and the SUI lib for it.

-This is just me messing around with Slick2D and the Simple User Interface lib for it.

 Check out Slick2D here: http://slick.ninjacave.com/